Jack Nicklaus: Senior golf career

 Nicklaus became eligible to join the Senior PGA Tour, now known as PGA Tour Champions, when he turned 50 in January 1990, at which point he declared, "I'm never satisfied.
 Trouble is, I want to play like me—and I can't play like me anymore."
 He then quickly won in his first start on the Tour, The Tradition, also a Senior Tour major championship.
 Nicklaus would go on to win another three Traditions—the final two in succession—while the most anyone else has won is two.

 Later in the year, Nicklaus won the Senior Players Championship by six shots over Lee Trevino for his second win of the year, and also his second major of the year by shooting a record 27-under-par 261.
-The next year, in 1991, Nicklaus won three of the five events he started in, those being the U.S. Senior Open at Oakland Hills by firing a 65 in a playoff against Chi-Chi Rodríguez and his fine round of 69, the PGA Seniors Championship and The Tradition for the second year straight.
+The next year, in 1991, Nicklaus won three of the five events he started in, those being the U.S. Senior Open at Oakland Hills by firing a 65 in a playoff against Chi-Chi Rodríguez and his final round of 69, the PGA Seniors Championship and The Tradition for the second year straight.
 These, again, were all majors on the senior circuit.

 Nicklaus has won all the senior majors with the exception of the Senior Open Championship.
 However, he never played in that event until after he turned 60, and it was only elevated to a major in 2003.
 After a winless year in 1992, Nicklaus came back to win the U.S. Senior Open for the second time in 1993 by one shot over Tom Weiskopf.
 Also in that year he teamed up with Chi-Chi Rodríguez and Raymond Floyd to win the Wendy's 3-Tour Challenge for the Senior PGA Tour team.

 In 1994, Nicklaus won the Senior PGA Tour's version of the Mercedes Championship for his only win of the year.
 The Tradition was his again in 1995, in a year where he made the top 10 in all of the seven tournaments he entered in.
 His 100th career win came the next year, when he won the Tradition for the fourth time, and second time in succession.
 He made a double eagle in the final round.
 Nicklaus closed the final 36 holes with back-to-back seven-under-par rounds of 65 to shoot a 16-under-par 272 and win by three shots over Hale Irwin.
 This was to be his last win on the Senior PGA Tour, and the last official win of his career.